GiovanniGranato/Flexible-goal-directed-behaviour-and-representations-learning/README.md

 - A goal-monitoring component, formed by a simple function that executes an euclidean distance, that computes the reward depending on a distance between the goal action and the executed action.

-Despite for now the architecture acts in a virtual world, it shows an embodied nature because has all components that allow its to interact with a virtual enviroment and to change its perception depending on these interactions.
+Despite for now the architecture acts in a virtual world, it shows an embodied nature because has all components that allow its to interact with a virtual enviroment and to change its perception depending on these interactions, and then improving its interactions with the world.
 Moreover GEMMA is "ready to be linked" to a a Kuka robot with few tecnical adaptations.

 The repository is organized in this way:

--- Main:                                   # Main file to run many training enviroments and to execute many tests on the generative model (see the documentation of Main function)
+-- Main:                                   # Main file to run the training enviroments and to execute many tests on the generative model (see the documentation of Main function)

 -- Environments                         # Training enviroments (training of a single RBM, training of GEMMA, utility test of internal representations)